Andagualh/ClassicPoker/README.md

 ```console
 python poker.py
 ```
+##Code Structure
+The script counts with various class on it that should be in mind when reading the code:

+- Suit Enumerate
+- Value Enumerate
+- Card Object
+- Deck Object
+- Hand Object
+- Poker: Main program.
+- TestCases: Test cases for single methods or functionalities.

+Additionally the script itself has noted a main execution sentences that calls upon the Poker and TestCases classes depending on user selection.

 ## User Manual
 The first thing that one will get prompted after the execution, will be the selection mode which has two options: